gbv/bartoc.org/pages/about.md

 the International Society for Knowledge Organization (ISKO) ([http://www.isko.org/](http://www.isko.org/)).

-BARTOC was founded by Andreas Ledel as the Basel Register of Thesauri, Ontologies & Classifications at Basel University Library, Switzerland.
+BARTOC was founded by Andreas Ledl as the Basel Register of Thesauri, Ontologies & Classifications at Basel University Library, Switzerland.
 In 2020 moved to the Verbundzentrale des GBV (VZG), Germany and got renamed and ported from Drupal to a new technical infrastructure based on the